1560800/CarND-Behavioral-Cloning-P3/README.md

 I confirmed the operation of epochs from 3 to 30, but none of them was a problem, but this time we uploaded epoch 30 data.

 ### For your information
 The training data was manipulated with the following 2 points.
+As a result, the run was successful with only one round of learning data.

 1. Smooth steering　/ Swivel turn speed
 <img src="./examples/curve.png"><br/>